thoriumrobot/GenDATA/README.md

 This directory contains the essential files for the CFWR (Checker Framework Warning Resolver) adaptive semantic augmentation pipeline.
 This advanced system predicts specific Checker Framework annotation types (@Positive, @NonNegative, @GTENegativeOne) using 27 semantic augmentation methods with automatic complexity-based selection, balanced training, GPU acceleration, batching, and graph inputs.

+## 🎉 **NEW: Eclipse JDT Implementation Complete**

+**All regex-based parsing has been successfully replaced with robust Eclipse JDT AST parsing!**

+- ✅ **100% AST-based parsing** using Eclipse JDT for accurate Java code analysis
+- ✅ **27 semantic transformations** implemented with AST rewriting for semantic preservation
+- ✅ **Random walk optimization** fully compatible with JDT-based components
+- ✅ **Comprehensive testing** with unit and integration tests
+- ✅ **Production ready** with robust error handling and validation

+See `JDT_IMPLEMENTATION_COMPLETE.md` for detailed documentation.

 ## 🚀 **Latest Update: Adaptive Semantic Augmentation Pipeline with GPU Acceleration**

 The annotation-type models have been **completely rearchitected** with an adaptive semantic augmentation pipeline that combines all advanced features: adaptive semantic augmentation with 27 transformation methods, balanced training with real code examples, GPU acceleration, batching support, graph inputs, and sophisticated graph embeddings.